By Eric Aldrich

 AKC championship still outshines nearly all other titles.
 But in most breeds it is also less difficult to obtain than a UKC Grand Championship, and the UKC shows are more fun to attend.
 They are far less stressful, wonderfully informal,

 have no professional handlers, and use many of the same judges as does the AKC.
 UKC also offers something your registry does not, the Total Dog title, which requires qualification in both performance and conformation on the same day.
 UKC dogs are required to do much more than just look the part; they must also be able to perform.
-So as exhibitors, we are already experiencing,
+So as exhibitors, we are already experiencing, “the same

-joys and passions we have so fortunately enjoyed for more than a century,”
+joys and passions we have so fortunately enjoyed for more than a century,” and are doing so at considerably less cost.

 (blogger's note - I added the bold italics in this paragraph)